Modifying the Keypair of a VM

 Modify the VM Metadata

-To modify the keypair reported by the metadata of the instance, use the UpdateVm command.
+To modify the keypair reported by the metadata of the VM, use the UpdateVm API method.

 For more information, see Modifying a VM Attribute.